PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 runs on a single-core, dual-core, or 48-core machine.

 {{< note >}}
-Kubernetes doesn't allow you to specify CPU resources with a precision finer than `1m`.
+PlaidCloud doesn't allow you to specify CPU resources with a precision finer than `1m`.
 Because of this, it's useful to specify CPU units less than `1.0` or `1000m` using the milliCPU form; for example, `5m` rather than `0.005`.
 {{< /note >}}